 So you want to shoot film but you’re not interested in manual focusing, exposure modes, aperture, ISO, and all that technical nonsense?
 Tired of heavy SLRs and cumbersome controls?
-The warm weather’s here and you just want to throw a camera in your bag, go on adventures with your friends, and effortlessly shoot amazing pictures, right?
+You just want to throw a camera in your bag, go on adventures with your friends, and effortlessly shoot amazing pictures, right?

 We get it, and so did every camera company interested in turning a profit during the 1980s.
 The decade of the DeLorean and Johnny Five promised high-tech wonders in a compact form, a promise that camera makers managed to deliver on year after year with their new point-and-shoot machines.

 Yes, it was a great decade for pointing and shooting, but what’s that mean for you?
-When it comes to seeking a point and shoot camera, it means an abundance of choice.
+An abundance of choice.
 Today’s shooter can find an astounding number of lightweight, portable, and perfectly capable point and shoot cameras for every budget.

 Low Cost / Good Performance